makersacademy/rps-challenge/README.md

 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors
 ```

-Hints on functionality
+### My approach

+I started this project by writing feature tests in Capybara until I was happy with basic front end feature, then moved to writing Rspec tests for a single Game class, that was supposed to hold the game logic.
+Then moved back to front end, to had a 'new round' feature.

+This game version allows the player to:

-- the marketeer should be able to enter their name before the game
+- enter their name before the game

-- the marketeer will be presented the choices (rock, paper and scissors)
-- the marketeer can choose one option
+- choose one of 3 possible moves: rock, paper or scissors

-- the game will choose a random option
+- see the computer's move

+- know if they won or lost the round

+- chose a move for a next round, until the player gets bored of the game

+For future versions, I'd like to:

-- a winner will be declared
+- add a functionality of 3 rounds per game and then declare a winner

+- make the game look nicer on the browser